Tlamelo/simgr/README.md

 # simgr - Simple Image Resizer [![Build Status](https://travis-ci.org/funraiseme/simgr.png)](https://travis-ci.org/funraiseme/simgr)

 Instead of creating multple sizes of an image, simgr works by uploading that image to S3, then resizing the image on demand.
 This is better for low-memory platforms as batch resizing kills memory and CPU.
-Simgr is designed to work on low-memory platforms.

-Simgr works with image files, not images in node streams or buffers.
+Simgr works with image files,
+not images in node streams or buffers.
 Empirically, resizing images using node's streams and buffers drastically increases memory usage as well as decreases performance.
 Most image libraries use temporary files anyways, so avoiding disk usage is futile.

+Simgr currently works on an Heroku instance (512MB, 4 cores) with up to 25MP images.

 ## Features and Support